G11-999/kiwiq/docs/design_docs/workflow_service/guides/nodes/merge_aggregate_node_guide.md

 -   Rename or select specific fields (keys) during the merge when working with objects.
 -   Decide how to handle fields that aren't explicitly mentioned when merging objects (`auto_merge` or `ignore`).
 -   Define rules (reducers) for what to do when the same field exists in multiple source objects, or how to combine sequential non-dictionary values (e.g., keep the newest value, keep the oldest, add numbers together, combine items into lists, merge nested details).
--   Perform calculations or transformations (like averaging, multiplying, flattening lists) on the final merged values.
+-   Perform calculations or transformations (like averaging, multiplying, flattening lists, limiting lists) on the final merged values.
 -   Configure multiple, independent merge operations within a single node instance, each producing its own output field.
 -   **Perform transformations on a single selected object or value**, even without performing a multi-source merge.